 Psychotic symptoms that did not exist prior to taking antipsychotics22,23

 Hypersensitivity to light, sound, temperature, all sensory perceptions

 Dysphoric unease with life19

 Some limited reports of withdrawal dyskinesia19

-* Due to the high call volumes of families we have spoken with over the years, we have known of people who rapidly stopped antipsychotics including Seroquel outside of our center and unsupported that have subsequently engaged in risky behavior leading to serious injury and even death.
+* Due to the high call volumes of families with whom we have spoken over the years, we have known of people who rapidly stopped antipsychotics including Seroquel outside of our center and unsupported, and have subsequently engaged in risky behavior leading to serious injury and even death.
 While these people may have not been overtly suicidal during the tragic event, the action that occurred during the rebound psychosis from rapid withdrawal would have been considered a suicide attempt or completion if they were not considered psychotic and therefore unaware of the consequences.
 We are very clear that abrupt Seroquel withdrawal can have a rebound psychosis when done improperly and that ample caution and patience to withdrawal slowly is warranted.

 Everyone has a different set of withdrawal symptomatology, and in that way, there is no one size fits all description of “this is what to expect from a Seroquel withdrawal.”
 However, the most consistent symptoms we have seen at Alternative to Meds Center are Seroquel withdrawal rebound psychosis, rebound mania, insomnia, and loss of appetite.
 Suddenly not sleeping, not eating, and acting manic when enduring Seroquel withdrawal is a sure sign that things are most likely going too fast and that the rate of withdrawal needs to be slowed down.